Eomys/MoSQITo/validations/sq_metrics/tonality_aures/README.md

 over all frequencies in the local critical band that are not covered by a tonal candidate mask.

-This step is important because `I_n,i`, `I_tm,i`, and the threshold term must all be represented in the same intensity reference before they can be added.
+The quantities `I_n,i`, `I_tm,i`, and the threshold term are therefore expressed in a common intensity reference before summation.

 ### 8. Hearing threshold term